Retezat National Park: Romania’s Most Precious Wilderness

 In fact, Retezat National Park is also known as the ‘blue eye land’ due to its many beautiful glacial lakes, including the largest and deepest glacial lakes in Romania.

 Besides the area of the park, you have the chance to explore one of the most beautiful regions in Romania, the Country of Hateg.
-Among its major attractions are the mysterious Densus Church, one of the oldest orthodox churches in Europe, and the 14th century Corvin Castle.
+Among its major attractions are the mysterious Densus Church, one of the oldest Orthodox churches in Romania, and the 14th century Corvin Castle.
 The 13th century Santamaria Orlea Church and the 14th century Prislop Monastery are also well-worth a visit.
-Save also some time to visit the Dinosaurs Geopark where Europe’s best-known dinosaurs lived hundreds of millions of years ago.
+Save some time to visit the Dinosaurs Geopark where Europe’s dinosaurs lived hundreds of millions of years ago.

 Romania’s oldest national park and one of Europe’s last remaining wilderness areas, Retezat National Park is one of the few places on the continent where nature stands, at least for now, above human destruction.
-Hiking here is a privilege that should be lived at least once in a lifetime.
+This is why hiking here is a privilege that should be lived at least once in a lifetime with the care and respect nature deserves.